ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Interactive-marker-getting-started/Interactive-marker-getting-started.rst

 ^^^^^^
 | `C++ Code  <https://github.com/ros-visualization/visualization_tutorials/blob/ros2/interactive_marker_tutorials/src/pong.cpp>`__

-Lets you play the classic arcade game with one or two players in rviz.
+Lets you play the classic arcade game with one or two players in RViz.
 It is meant to (distract you from your work) demonstrate the two-way interaction between an interactive marker server and multiple clients.

 If you open two instances of RViz on different computers that are connected to the same pong server, you can play against each other.
 Otherwise, the computer will take control of the unused paddle.

 .. image:: images/pong.png